|

 its corresponding diagnostic

-level in the configuration file will be labelled SOMECLASS_DIAG
+level in the configuration file will be labelled SOMECLASS_DIAG.

 Generally, each level should be a single bit, but this is not mandated.